5 Northwest Florida Beaches You Won't Have to Share

 St. Joseph Peninsula State Park

 St. Joseph Peninsula State Park, which encompasses the north end of Cape San Blas, is home to this beach, one of the most highly acclaimed in the nation.
 But almost anywhere on the peninsula, you’ll have oodles of soft, white sand and emerald-hued waters practically to yourself.
-The Park also features a wilderness area, camping, trails, and great scalloping.
+The Park also features a wilderness area, trails, and great scalloping.
 Sunbathing, snorkeling, swimming and fishing are also popular activities.
 You’ll find some of the highest dunes in the nation are here, which provide soaring views of the Park

 St. George Island State Park

 St. George Island State Park, nestled on the eastern end of St. George Island, features miles of stunning—and empty—beaches like this one.
 The park is a haven for nature lovers, and is famous for its birding.
-It’s perfect for sunbathing, fishing, swimming, canoeing, boating, hiking, and camping.
+It’s perfect for sunbathing, fishing, swimming, canoeing, boating, and hiking.
 Or just kick back by the shore and enjoy the quiet music of the surf.